67 Q&As Crucial To Periodontal Disease or Periodontitis

 29. Does Periodontitis hurt?

 Periodontitis is not painful in most cases.
 This can be very dangerous, as you don’t even know you have a disease process going on until much damage is done.
+Eventually, Periodontitis can become painful.
+In the event of periodontal abscess, you bet it can be very painful.

 30. Does Periodontitis cause bad breath?